-- 1. Notice the Incident Bystanders first must notice the incident taking place.
-Obviously, if they don't take note of the situation there is no reason to help. - 2.
-Interpret incident as emergency Bystanders also need to evaluate the situation and determine whether it is an emergency-or at least one in which someone needs assistance.
-Again, if people do not interpret a situation as one in which someone needs assistance, then there is no need to provide help. - 3.
-Assume Responsibility Another decision bystanders make is whether they should assume responsibility for giving help.
+- 1. Notice the Incident Bystanders first must notice the incident taking place. - 2.
+Interpret incident as emergency - Bystanders also need to evaluate the situation and determine whether it is an emergency-or at least one in which someone needs assistance.
+If people do not interpret a situation as one in which someone needs assistance, then there is no need to provide help. - 3.
+Assume Responsibility - Another decision bystanders make is whether they should assume responsibility for giving help.
 One repeated finding in research studies on helping is that a bystander is less likely to help if there are other bystanders present.
-When other bystanders are present responsibility for helping is diffused.
+When other bystanders are present, responsibility for helping is diffused.
 If a lone bystander is present he or she is more likely to assume responsibility. - 4.
-Decide How to Respond Appropriately Once you have decided to act, you want to consider the best way to safely intervene.
-Some of the options include: - 1.
-Directly responding You take responsibility as the person intervening and you confront the situation directly. - 2.
+Decide How to Respond Appropriately - Once you have decided to act, you want to consider the best way to safely intervene.

+Some of the options include:

+- 1. Directly responding You take responsibility as the person intervening and you confront the situation directly. - 2.
 Distraction You use distraction to redirect the focus somewhere else. - 3.
 Delegate You ask someone else to intervene, be it the police, security, or someone else.
 This might include delegating to: - HLGU Employees - Supervisors Colleagues/Other Students - Human Resources, Public Safety, External Police/9-1-1 - Local Domestic Violence center Hotline or website resources